Why It Works

 The origin of the name "Chess Pie" is unclear; some attribute it to its ancestor, the cheese tart, while others believe it was named for Chester County, or for the pie "chest" in which it was kept prior to serving.
 It is mysterious origin stories that make these old-timey recipes so appealing, but, especially in the case of Chess Pie, it's also the sugar that keeps folks coming back for more.

 Why so sweet?
 To achieve the best consistency in the filling—one that's loose and creamy, firm enough to slice, but quivery at the same time—you need the perfect ratio of sugar to eggs, which is to say, a high ratio.
 Those are the two main ingredients, but they are supported just slightly by a pinch of salt, a dash of vanilla, a hint of milk and vinegar (which balances the sweetness a bit), and a couple of tablespoons of cornmeal and flour.
 Those last two are there to form just a wisp of a thin, crackly, caramelized crust over the top, which is my favorite part.

 This is a great staple pie, easy to make with a few basic ingredients that you probably already have at home.

-This recipe is adapted from the original featured in Southern Living magazine.
-Southern buds of mine swear that it's the real deal.
+The recipe is adapted from the original featured in Southern Living magazine.

 2 1/2 ounces (about 5 tablespoons) whole milk